-One of the most complicated and heartbreaking types of cases are the wrongful death lawsuits.
+One of the most complicated and heartbreaking types of cases are wrongful death lawsuits.
 These cases involve proving that due to someone’s negligence or intentional actions, your loved one has been lost.
-Not only are your trying to regain stability in your family after the death of a close relative, but you are attempting to sue for an amount that is “equivalent to your loved one’s life.”
+Not only are you trying to regain stability in your family after the death of a close relative, but you are attempting to sue for an amount that is “equivalent to your loved one’s life.”

 In order to help guide you through the process of a wrongful death case, you’re going to need an attorney that’ll back you in an aggressive manner while you and your family recover.
 The Schrier Law Group has personal injury attorneys that will pursue the person or persons who acted with negligence in the death of your loved one.

 What Types of Situations Call for a Wrongful Death Lawsuit?

 A wrongful death lawsuit can be pursued in any situation where a loved one is lost due to the negligence of another.
 Examples of this situation include:

 - Automobile and/or Truck Accidents